The Power of Analytics

 Huaxia Rui, Xerox Professor of Computer and Information Systems

-Huaxia Rui is a Xerox Chair of Computer and Information Systems at Simon Business School.
+Huaxia Rui is a Xerox Chair of Information Systems at Simon Business School.

 To view other blogs in this series visit the Dean's Corner Main Page